-

 Companion Plants

 Ginger grows well with most plants, as it likes filtered light.
-Growing under fruit trees is fantastic, also grow with tomatoes, Chilies, coconut, and banana.
+Growing under fruit trees is fantastic, also grow with tomatoes, Chilies, coconut, and bananas.

 Fertilization